-Your baby may need to stay in the hospital for up to a week after birth, even if he does not have symptoms at first.
+Your baby may need to stay in the hospital for up to a week after birth.
+He or she may not have symptoms at first.

-- Close and quick attention may help comfort your baby as he goes through withdrawal.
-His healthcare provider may recommend that his mother stay in the room with him.
-He may need to be held often or close to someone's chest.
+- Close and quick attention may help comfort your baby as he or she goes through withdrawal.
+Healthcare providers may recommend that your baby's mother stay in the room with him or her.
+Your baby may need to be held often or close to someone's chest.
 Skin-to-skin contact (kangaroo care) may be recommended whenever possible.
 Healthcare providers will be careful not to wake your baby unless it is necessary.
-They may swaddle him (wrap him snugly in a blanket) to help him feel comforted and secure.
-His room may be kept dim and quiet to prevent him from becoming irritable.
-Soft music, massage, and rocking can also help comfort him.
+They may swaddle your baby (wrap him or her snugly in a blanket) to help him or her feel comforted and secure.
+His or her room may be kept dim and quiet.
+Soft music, massage, and rocking can also help comfort him or her.

 - Extra calories may be needed.
 Your baby may be given formula that is thickened or has a high number of calories.
-He may be able to breastfeed if his mother is not taking any drugs or medicines that can be passed through breast milk.
-He may need to be fed small amounts often during the day to prevent vomiting.
+He or she may be able to breastfeed if his or her mother is not taking any drugs or medicines that can be passed through breast milk.
+He or she may need to be fed small amounts often during the day to prevent vomiting.

 - Medicines may be needed if other methods do not work or if your baby develops serious medical problems.
-Your baby may be given a medicine that is close to the drug that he became addicted to before he was born.
+Your baby may be given a medicine that is close to the drug that he or she became addicted to before birth.
 The amount may need to be increased at first to manage your baby's symptoms.
-It will be reduced over time so he gets used to being without the drug.
+It will be reduced over time so he or she gets used to being without the drug.
 This may take weeks or months.

 - Your baby is not breathing or is having trouble breathing.